Desara mesh by Caldera Medical

-Mesh Medical Device News Desk, January 2018~ Welcome to Mesh Medical Device News Desk, your website for news and updates on pelvic and hernia mesh, its implications, complications and outcomes, both medically and legally.
+Mesh Medical Device News Desk~ Welcome to Mesh Medical Device News Desk, your website for news and updates on pelvic and hernia mesh, its implications, complications and outcomes, both medically and legally.

 If you are new to the mesh mess, welcome!
-Mesh News Desk (MND) aka MMDND has been covering this issue for more than six years now.
+Mesh News Desk (MND) has been covering this issue for more than seven years now.
 The goal is to raise the profile on the horrendous complications associated with polypropylene mesh used both for hernia and pelvic organ repair.

 Please do not use your real names in the Comment section since lawyers have advised most women to keep a low profile online.

-This website should not be considered medical or legal advice.
-Please use the Search Bar (page one upper right hand corner) to look up any stories from the archives!
+This website should not be considered medical or legal advice, but a publication.
+Please use the Search Bar (See "Q" on Tool Bar top of page) to look up any stories from the seven years of archives!

 Also did you know you can click on the "Heading ie, News, Legal, Medical etc. and find stories filed under that heading?